-Unicorn means 'one horn'.
-Most often unicorns are depicted as a white horse-like creature with a single horn growing from its forehead.
-Sometimes unicorns are depicted as a deer, ass or goat with a single horn.
-The horn is often depicted as long and straight, marked with spiral striations along its length.
+Unicorn means "one horn."
+Most often, a unicorn is depicted as a white, horse-like creature with a single horn growing from its forehead.
+Sometimes, a unicorn is seen as a deer, donkey, or goat with a single horn.
+The horn is often long and straight, marked with spiral striations along its length.

-They are difficult to catch (not unlike some horses who don’t like to be caught) and in many mythologies, can only be tamed by young maidens.
-They are a symbol of ferociousness, freedom, power, and speed and appear on many coats of arms and emblems.
+Unicorns supposedly have been endowed with many magical qualities.
+For instance, unicorn tears and blood are said to be healing, and powdered unicorn horn is said to be an antidote to poison.
+Furthermore, unicorns are apparently difficult to catch—not unlike some horses who don’t like to be caught—and in many mythologies only young maidens can tame them.
+They are a symbol of ferociousness, freedom, power, and speed, and they appear on many coats of arms and emblems.

 Unicorns in the Bible